saulhs12/Portfolio/README.md

 # Portfolio
-## this repository is for show my own projects, including related to Data Analytics and Mobile App Development
+## This repository is for show my own projects, including related to Data Analytics and Mobile App Development